farhanrao895/azure-bim-robot-pipeline/README.md

-Phase 1 & Phase 2 — Azure BIM to Digital Twin & AI Task Planning
-📌 Project Overview
-This folder contains the combined code for Phase 1 and Phase 2 of the Azure BIM to Digital Twin & Robotics Automation Pipeline.
-The system converts BIM models into Azure Digital Twins, stores them in Azure Blob Storage, and uses AI to generate construction task plans for robotic execution.

-🎯 Objectives
-Phase 1 — BIM to Digital Twin Conversion
-Upload IFC/Revit BIM models to Azure Blob Storage.

-Parse BIM models into DTDL-compliant Digital Twin models.

-Create and populate instances in Azure Digital Twins (ADT).

-Phase 2 — AI Task Planning & Orchestration
-Use Azure OpenAI with PromptOrchestrator to generate step-by-step construction tasks.

-Convert natural language instructions into structured JSON commands for robotics.

-Provide APIs to retrieve robot status and assigned tasks.

-✨ Features
-BIM Model Ingestion → IFC/Revit → Blob Storage → Azure Digital Twins.

-DTDL Model Auto-Upload to ADT.

-AI-driven Task Planning via Azure OpenAI.

-Robot Status API for real-time monitoring.

-Fully deployable to Azure Functions (Linux, Python 3.10+).

-📂 Folder Structure
-graphql
-Copy
-Edit
-phase1-2/
-├── deploy_complete_pipeline.sh      # Deployment script to Azure
-├── function_app.py                   # Main Azure Functions app (Phase 1 & 2)
-├── host.json                         # Azure Functions host configuration
-├── local.settings.json               # Local dev settings (DO NOT commit real keys) ├── requirements.txt                  # Python dependencies
-├── test_complete_pipeline.py         # Local/remote validation tests
-└── README.md                         # Documentation for Phase 1 & 2
-⚙️ Prerequisites
+Azure BIM to Robot Pipeline – End-to-End Orchestration Overview
+This repository contains the complete multi-phase implementation of the Azure BIM to Digital Twin & Robotic Task Simulation Pipeline.
+The system demonstrates an end-to-end workflow starting from a Building Information Model (BIM) in IFC/Revit format, converting it to an Azure Digital Twin, using an LLM (Azure OpenAI) for Chain-of-Thought construction task planning, and executing the tasks in ROS2 & Gazebo robotic simulations.

+The pipeline is modular, with each phase building on the previous one.

+📂 Repository Structure
+Phase	Folder	Description
+Phase 1-2	Phase 1-2	BIM to Digital Twin Conversion (Phase 1) and LLM Task Orchestration Layer (Phase 2).
+Converts BIM models into Azure Digital Twins, stores them in Azure Blob Storage, and uses Azure OpenAI to generate structured task plans.
+Phase 3	Phase 3	Robotic Task Simulation.
+Integrates Azure PromptOrchestrator with ROS2 & Gazebo to simulate multi-robot construction workflows using LLM-driven multi-step reasoning.
+Phase 4	(Pending)	Automation & Orchestration.
+Will use Azure Functions, Logic Apps, and IoT Hub to automate triggering of LLM reasoning and robotic execution based on Digital Twin changes.
+Phase 5	(This repository)	Version Control & DevOps.
+Full GitHub repository with documentation, deployment scripts, and test data for all completed phases.

+🚀 Pipeline Workflow
+Phase 1 – BIM to Digital Twin Conversion

+Convert IFC/Revit BIM models into DTDL-compliant Azure Digital Twin models.

+Store models in Azure Blob Storage.

+Ingest models into Azure Digital Twins Explorer.

+Phase 2 – LLM Task Orchestration

+Use Azure OpenAI with Chain-of-Thought prompting to generate detailed, structured task plans.

+Output JSON-formatted plans compatible with robotic control systems.

+Phase 3 – Robotic Task Simulation

+Simulate multi-robot construction workflows in Gazebo.

+Fetch reasoning-driven task plans from Azure PromptOrchestrator.

+Execute tasks in real-time with telemetry feedback to Azure.

+Phase 4 – Automation & Orchestration (Planned)

+Trigger task generation and simulation automatically when Digital Twin states change.

+Integrate IoT telemetry dashboards for monitoring.

+Phase 5 – Version Control & DevOps

+Maintain complete infrastructure and application code in GitHub.

+Provide clear documentation, run instructions, and test data.

+📜 How to Run Each Phase
+Phase 1-2
+See Phase 1-2/README.md for detailed setup and execution instructions.

+Phase 3
+See Phase 3/README.md for complete instructions on running the ROS2 & Gazebo simulation with PromptOrchestrator.

+🔧 Prerequisites
 Azure Subscription with:

 Azure Digital Twins

+Azure OpenAI

+Azure Functions

 Azure Blob Storage

-Azure Function App (Linux, Python 3.10+)

-Azure OpenAI

-Tools:

-bash
-Copy
-Edit
-az login
-az account set --subscription "<Your_Subscription_Name>" npm install -g azure-functions-core-tools@4 --unsafe-perm true 🚀 Deployment
-To deploy to Azure Functions:

-bash
-Copy
-Edit
-func azure functionapp publish <your-function-app-name> --python 🧪 Testing
-Run the test script locally:

-bash
-Copy
-Edit
-python3 test_complete_pipeline.py
-Logs and telemetry can be viewed in Azure Portal → Function App → Monitor.

-🔑 Environment Variables
-Set these in Azure Function Configuration:

-DIGITAL_TWINS_URL

-AZURE_OPENAI_API_KEY

-STORAGE_ACCOUNT

-STORAGE_KEY

-Do not store secrets in local.settings.json when committing to GitHub.

-📦 Outputs
-After running:

-BIM model uploaded to Blob Storage.

-Digital Twin model created in ADT.

-AI-generated construction task plan in JSON.

-Robot status available via API.
+ROS2 Humble

+Gazebo Garden

+Python 3.8+

+📊 Deliverables Summary
+Completed:

+✅ BIM → Digital Twin Conversion (Phase 1)

+✅ LLM Task Planning (Phase 2)

+✅ Multi-Robot Simulation with Reasoning (Phase 3)

+Pending:

+⏳ Automation via Azure Functions/Logic Apps (Phase 4)

+📌 Notes
+Phase 5 focuses on packaging the completed work into a version-controlled, documented repository.

+Once Phase 4 is complete, its folder will be added here and linked in this README.